marksherriff/cs3240-f23-website/project.md

 __Sprint Duration:__  {{site.data.semesterinfo.sprint_5.duration}}
 __Sprint Due:__ {{site.data.semesterinfo.sprint_5.sprint_check}}

-__Goal:__ Move forward with the next major features of your application, showing that you are making significant progress.
-Your app should be "functional" at this point, such that a user can login and use some of the basic features.
+__Goal:__ There are two major milestones for all projects: incorporating the Google Maps API and providing a means for admin users to approve submissions from regular users.
+For this sprint, work on whichever milestone you did not work on for Sprint 4 and implement it in a meaningful way in the system to show significant progress.

-__Requirements:__ In the opinion of the TA, significant work was accomplished this week other major features of the application, such that it is visible and mostly usable in the system.
-GitHub Actions should still be working.
+__Requirements:__ In the opinion of the TA, significant work was accomplished this week on the other milestone such that it is visible and mostly usable in the system.
+GitHub Actions CI must still be working.

 __Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
 You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})